 Los Angeles International Airport (LAX) is located in Westchester alongside LA's beach communities about 16 miles from Downtown LA.
 The airport's West Coast location makes it a gateway to international destinations, particularly Asia and the Pacific.
 One of the most popular airports in the world, in 2019 LAX offered an average of 700 daily nonstop flights to 113 destinations in the U.S., and 1,200 weekly nonstop flights to 91 markets in 46 countries on 72 commercial airlines.
 For reference, detailed terminal maps are available on the LAX website.

-As LAX ramps up work on its $14.3-billion modernization program, the airport has launched LAX-it, a convenient, amenity-rich, centralized area for guests to pick up a taxi or rideshare app service, and avoid traffic in the Central Terminal Area (CTA).
+As LAX ramps up work on its $14.5-billion modernization program, including an improved award-wining selection of restaurants, the airport has launched LAX-it, a convenient, amenity-rich, centralized area for guests to pick up a taxi or rideshare app service, and avoid traffic in the Central Terminal Area (CTA).
 Opened in October 2019, LAX-it will remain in service until the Automated People Mover opens in 2023.
 LAX-it will only be for pickups - rideshare app and taxi drivers will continue to drop off passengers at the terminal curbs on the Upper/Departures Level.

 LAX-it is located just east of Terminal 1, at the corner of World Way and Sky Way - it's a short walk from many terminals or accessible via a dedicated shuttle.
 LAX-it reimagines the pickup process for taxis, Uber, Lyft and Opoli with additional amenities such as restrooms, benches, umbrellas for sun and rain protection, and local food trucks.
 LAX-it also offers cellphone charging stations and Wi-Fi.
 Dedicated staff at LAX-it will provide passenger assistance and lane management on site.